 SGND (C7, D6, G6-G7, F6-F7): Signal Ground Pin.
 Return ground path for all analog and low power circuitry.
 Tie a single connection to the output capacitor GND in the application.
-See layout guidelines in Figure 22.
+See Figure 14 in the Layout Checklist/Example section.

 V{FB1} , V{FB2} (D5, D7): The Negative Input of the Error Amplifier for Each Channel.
-Internally, this pin is connected to V{OUTS1} or V{OUTS2} with a 60.4kΩ precision resistor.
+Internally, this pin is connected to V{OUTS1} or V{OUTS2} with a 60.4k precision resistor.
 Different output voltages can be programmed with an additional resistor between V{FB} and GND pins.
+In

-In PolyPhase® operation, tying the V{FB} pins together allows for parallel operation.
+PolyPhase® operation, tying the V{FB} pins together allows for parallel operation.
 See the Applications Information section for details.
+Do not drive this pin.

 TRACK1, TRACK2 (E5, D8): Output Voltage Tracking Pin and Soft-Start Inputs.
-Each channel has a 1.3μA pull-up current source.
-When one channel is configured to be master of the two channels, then a capacitor from this pin to ground will set a soft-start ramp rate.
-The remaining channel can be set up as the slave, and have the master's output applied through a voltage divider to the slave output's track pin.
-This voltage divider is equal to the slave output's feedback divider for coincidental tracking.
+Each channel has a $1.3\mu A$ pull-up current source.
+When one channel is configured to be the main channel of the two channels, then a capacitor from this pin to ground will set a soft-start ramp rate.
+The remaining channel can be set up as the subordinate channel, and have the main device's output applied through a voltage divider to the subordinate device output's track pin.
+This voltage divider is equal to the subordinate device output's feedback divider for coincidental tracking.
 See the Applications Information section.

 COMP1, COMP2 (E6, E7): Current control threshold and error amplifier compensation point for each channel.
 The current comparator threshold increases with this control voltage.
+COMP pin internal has 10pF filter capacitor to SGND.
+An external RC filter circuit is required for control loop compensation.
+See Applications Information section.
 Tie the COMP pins together for parallel operation.
-The device is internal compensated.
+Do not drive this pin.